slougonza/Shakespeare-Imitator-/README.md

 # Shakespeare-Imitator-

-A quick NLP project using shakespeare sonets.
+A quick NLP project using shakespeare sonnets.
 Try changing variable n on line 69 to see if your sonet sounds more or less "shakespeare-y".
 Output should look something like this: